Guide to Exploring the Charming Walled City of Cartagena

 *Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links.
 Disclosure Policy.

-Known as the Centro histórico de Cartagena, Ciudad amurallada, or often just Centro in Spanish, the Cartagena’s Walled City, also commonly called Old Town Cartagena or the Cartagena Old City in English, is filled with charming historic architecture and is home to many of the city’s best attractions, hotels, restaurants, and nightlife.
+Known as the Centro histórico de Cartagena, Ciudad amurallada, or often just Centro in Spanish, the Cartagena Walled City is also often commonly called the Cartagena Old Town or Cartagena Old City in English.

-I remember being captivated by Cartagena’s Walled City when I arrived in 2011.
+I remember being captivated by Cartagena’s Walled City when I first arrived in 2011.

-The historic charm of Cartagena, Colombia’s Old Town attracts tourists from all over the world, and it’s both is the center of the tourist industry as well as the main downtown area and home to lots of government offices and businesses catering to locals.
+The historic charm attracts tourists from all over the world, and the Walled City of Cartagena is both the the center of the tourist industry and continues to be the main downtown district of the city.

 Why You Should Consider Staying in Cartagena’s Walled City

-If you read my guide to the best areas to stay in Cartagena, you’ll see that’s why I recommend it as the best area to stay.
-It’s very safe, it’s very walkable, and there are lots of good options for nearly all budgets.
+If you read my guide to the best areas to stay in Cartagena, you’ll see I recommend it as the best area to stay because it’s very safe, it’s very walkable, and there are lots of good options for nearly all budgets.

-Plus, you get to really immerse yourself in all that historic charm of Cartagena’s Old City!
+Plus, you get to really immerse yourself in all that historic charm.

 On the high end, Casa San Agustín is tough to beat.
 The Santa Clara and Santa Teresa are both in beautiful colonial convents.
 The Casona del Colegio is a nice value for a luxury boutique, and the Hotel Movich might have the best rooftop bar and bar view in the city.